Smart Link variants (A/B routing)

 • make the ID describe the placement, not the full campaign

-• avoid renaming Variant ID after launch unless you are prepared to update every live URL or printed QR that used the old value
+• avoid renaming a Variant ID after launch unless you can update every live URL or printed QR code that used the old value

-Think of the variant ID as your reporting key
+Think of the Variant ID as your reporting key

 How variants appear in analytics

-Once traffic starts coming in, Smart Links analytics can separate performance by variant.
+Once traffic starts coming in, OmniLab Smart Links analytics can separate performance by variant.
 That helps you answer questions such as:

 • Which poster location generated the most scans?